svenvc/zinc/zinc-http-components-paper.md

 When it is a directory, the last component of the URL will be used to create a new file in that directory.
 When it is a file, that file will be used as given.
-Additionally, the #downloadTo: operation will use streaming so that a large file will not be taken into memory all at once, but with be copied in a loop using a buffer.
+Additionally, the #downloadTo: operation will use streaming so that a large file will not be taken into memory all at once, but will be copied in a loop using a buffer.

 The inverse, uploading the raw contents of file, is just as easy using the #uploadEntityFrom: convenience method.
-Given a file path string, it will set the current request entity to be equal to a ZnStreamingEntity reading from byte from the named file.
+Given a file path string, it will set the current request entity to be equal to a ZnStreamingEntity reading bytes from the named file.
 The content type will be set based on the file name extension, a guess.
 If needed you can next override that mime type using #contentType:.
 Here is a hypothetical example.